kenkenen/stelligent-u/00-dev-environment/README.md

 1. Create a script to automate the gathering and assigning of the temporary AWS MFA credentials from Option 1.
-1. Try to reduce the amount of manual input as much as possible.
+2. Try to reduce the amount of manual input as much as possible.

+> I created the script stsgst.sh for the task.
+It resides in 00-dev-environment/exercise-011

 ###### Question 0.1.1: 1